apache/spark/python/docs/source/user_guide/sql/python_udtf.rst

         def eval(self, *args: Any) -> Iterator[Any]:
             """
-            Evaluate the function using the given input arguments.
+            Evaluates the function using the given input arguments.

             This method is required and must be implemented.